Ancestry.com

-Ancestry.com LLC is an American genealogy company based in Lehi, Utah.
+Ancestry.com Operations Inc. is an American genealogy company based in Lehi, Utah.
 The largest for-profit genealogy company in the world, it operates a network of genealogical, historical records, and related genetic genealogy websites.
 It is owned by Blackstone Inc., which acquired the company on December 4, 2020, in a deal valued at $4.7 billion.

 As of 2022, the company said it had provided access to 30 billion historical records, tripling its November 2018 figure of 10 billion records.
 In 2018 it also reported having 3 million paying subscribers, and to have sold 18 million DNA kits to customers.
 By 2023, Ancestry was the largest provider of consumer DNA testing in the world with a network of more than 25 million users, and Ancestry DNA testing is available in 128 countries.

 As well as its main website, Ancestry operates country-specific versions for Australia, Canada, France, Germany, Italy, Mexico, Sweden and the United Kingdom.